Gillman Barracks: 1991-2010 : Entertainment hub as Gillman Village

-Present
+1991-2010 : Art centre as Gillman Barracks

 In 2010, the Singapore government announced plans to redevelop Gillman Village, reverting to its original name, Gillman Barracks.
 Gillman Barracks was launched in September 2012 as a contemporary art centre with 13 art galleries, including well-established galleries such as Tomio Koyama Gallery and Sundaram Tagore Gallery.
 The area is now a site for arts-related activities, where various agencies like the Economic Development Board (Development and Promotion), JTC Corporation (Refurbishment and Construction) and National Arts Council (Promotion of Singapore Arts Scene) work together to develop the area.

 In April 2015, five galleries — almost a third of the 17 galleries there — did not renew their leases, citing low human traffic, poor sales and a slow start to the arts enclave.
 This came after "three years of persistently low footfall".

 In February 2016, Galerie Michael Janssen also left, citing how it "felt the project has not taken off as envisioned".
 The Singapore design label Supermama, the Creamier ice cream shop and the Australian gallery Sullivan+Strumpf moved in instead.

 In 2019, due to Singapore Art Museum undergoing renovations, the Singapore Biennale was held at several venues including the National Gallery Singapore and LASALLE College of the Arts, with Gillman Barracks hosting several spaces distributed among three different blocks as well.

 In 2020, partially due to the COVID-19 pandemic, two more galleries have left the art district, throwing further doubts on the future of Gillman Barracks amidst the difficulty times.
 On top of that, as a result of the cessation of funding from the Economic Development Board and the inability for NTU to make up for the shortfall in funding following a financial restructuring, NTU CCA will have to close its exhibition hall and residency studios.

+In 2024, Gillman Barracks was considered for redevelopment into a residential area.